GafferHQ/gaffer/doc/source/Tutorials/GettingStarted/index.md

 ![Face selection](images/faceSelection.png)

 - Start a _Left-Drag_ from the selected objects.
 The cursor should change to ![Objects Image](images/objects.png) to indicate you are dragging them.
-- Continue the drag into the NodeGraph and hover over the PathFilter node.
+- Continue the drag into the GraphEditor and hover over the PathFilter node.
 - Hold _Shift_ to indicate that you wish to add to the PathFilter rather than replace the existing contents.
 The cursor will change from ![Replace Objects](images/replaceObjects.png) to ![Add Objects](images/addObjects.png) to indicate this.
 - Finally, drop the objects to add them to the PathFilter.